 ROR-organized events include open bi-monthly Community Calls, Annual Meetings, open hours, webinars, and more that anyone can register for.
 ROR team members also frequently present at conferences and webinars organized by other groups.
 All ROR-organized events are always free.

 - See our events page to sign up for upcoming events and access materials from past events

 - Read recaps of past events on our blog

 We are also happy to schedule free custom webinars and tutorials for your team: write firstname.lastname@example.org with inquiries.

 ROR receives ongoing financial support from stakeholder organizations.
 The ROR supporters program strengthens community investment and helps to offset operating costs and fund time-limited projects.

-Does your organization want to become a ROR financial supporter?
+Does your organization want to help support ROR financially?
+Become a ROR sustaining supporter

 Sign up for one or more of the following open, public forums to ask questions and discuss issues with a wide range of people interested in ROR: